yuyhong23/python-challenge/README.md

         - The average of the changes in "Profit/Losses" over the entire period
         - The greatest increase in profits (date and amount) over the entire period
         - The greatest decrease in losses (date and amount) over the entire period
-        - In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+        - In addition, your final script should both print the analysis to the terminal and export a text file with the results

 *PyPoll Instruction:*